Last updated: May 4, 2026

 Florida Statewide Medicaid Managed Care Long-Term Care Program

-- What it is: Florida’s SMMC Long-Term Care program provides home and long-term care services through managed care plans.
+- What it is: Florida’s Medicaid Long-Term Care program provides home and long-term care services through managed care plans.
+The entry point for many people is Florida LTC screening.

 - Who can get it: The parent must meet both medical and financial eligibility rules.
-Florida says the person must generally be 65 or older, or 18 or older with a disability, and meet nursing-home level of care.
+Florida says long-term care services are for eligible people age 18 or older who need long-term services and support.

 - What to gather: ID, Medicaid information if any, doctor information, daily care needs, and financial records for Medicaid review.